bitar3112001/youbee_workPackage/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.7.

-# Note please when you want to run the project add apiToken in file environment.ts
+# Note please when you want to run the project add apiToken in file environment/environment.secret.ts

 # Components
 1- Card Component: